Meatloaf: Europe

-Czech Republic

-In the Czech Republic, meatloaf is referred to as sekaná ('chopped').
-It is optional to put hard boiled eggs, gherkins, or wienerwurst inside.
+In Slovakia and Czechia, meatloaf is sekaná 'chopped'.
+It is optional to put hard-boiled eggs, gherkins, or wienerwurst inside.

-Denmark

-Danish meatloaf is called forloren hare ('mock hare') or farsbrød ('ground-meat bread') and is usually made from a mixture of ground pork and beef with strips of bacon or cubed bacon on top.
-It is served with boiled or mashed potatoes and brown gravy sweetened with red currant jam.
+Danish meatloaf is forloren hare 'mock hare' or farsbrød 'ground-meat bread' and is usually made from a mixture of ground pork and beef with strips of bacon or cubed bacon on top.
+It is served with boiled or mashed potatoes and brown gravy sweetened with redcurrant jam.

-Finland

-Finnish meatloaf is called lihamureke.
-It is entirely based on the basic meatball recipe.
-The only spices used are salt and pepper.
-It is not customary to stuff lihamureke with anything.
-The usual side dish is mashed potatoes, and lihamureke is usually served with brown sauce.
+Finnish meatloaf is lihamureke, and is only seasoned with salt and pepper.
+It is not customary to stuff it.
+It is usually eaten with mashed potatoes, and brown sauce.